porrasm/tsoha-2019/documentation/use_cases.md

 ## Use cases

+This page shows all the use cases of the application and knows problems and limitations.

 ### Viewing posts & users

 The user can view all the posts without signing in.
 He however cannot like, dislike or comment on the posts.